 Having a surveyor in mind means you can make that call and organize a survey as soon as you are ready to proceed.
-You can get quotes from Chartered Surveyors for a HomeBuyer Report and a Building Survey here at reallymoving.com.
+You can get quotes from Chartered Surveyors for a HomeBuyer Report or a Building Survey here at reallymoving.

-Assuming you have everything lined up and ready to go when you make your offer, what else can you do?
-Ask that the property be taken off the market as part of the offer.
+Ask that the property be taken off the market as part of making your offer.
 The seller should be willing to do this, especially if they know that you are serious and ready to move quickly.
 While sellers are under no obligation to take a property off the market, they can often be surprisingly amenable to this, particularly in areas with a fairly flat housing market.

 A lock in agreement (sometimes called a lock out, preliminary or exclusivity agreement) is a binding agreement in which the seller agrees not to negotiate with any other parties within a fixed period, allowing the buyer to arrange their mortgage etc. without fear of being gazumped.